Public Interest Fellowships

 - If you are interested in applying for a fellowship with SCHR but not available in the fall of 2021 due to school or clerkships, please indicate the year you are available to apply.

-The Southern Center for Human Rights is an equal opportunity, affirmative action employer, which welcomes qualified applicants of all races, ethnicities, gender identities, and sexual orientations.
+The Southern Center for Human Rights is an equal opportunity, affirmative action employer, which welcomes qualified applicants of all races, ethnicities, gender identities, and sexual orientations, as well as those who have been system-involved.